 There are two main categories of WordPress themes: free themes and premium themes.
 Some offer a basic version with a premium optional upgrade.

 The cost of premium themes will vary, but typically it’s less than $100.

 Most themes will come with customer support and updates for one year.
-While you technically can continue using the theme without paying again in the future, you’ll want to have access to future updates, which means you’ll need to renew the license.
+So while you technically can continue using the theme without paying again in the future, you’ll want to have access to future updates, which means you’ll need to renew the license.

-Using an outdated theme is a security risk and may also lead to WordPress compatibility or plugins issues.
+An outdated theme is a security risk and may lead to WordPress compatibility or plugin issues.

 Going with a free theme might seem like an easy choice since you won’t have to spend any money, but with a budget of only $50 – $100 per year, you can get access to a premium theme that offers more features, as well as professional support from the theme developer.

 Here are some of the reasons why you might want to go with a premium theme:

 - Quality.
 In general, the coding quality of a premium theme is usually better than most free themes.
 There are some well-coded free themes out there, but also some clunkers.
 It might be challenging to know the difference if you’re not a developer.

 - Updates.
 Premium theme developers have a financial incentive to keep their themes up-to-date.
 When new versions of WordPress are released, premium theme developers will usually release updates to support new features and fix bugs.
 Free themes are less likely to be updated so that you could be stuck with an outdated theme.